-The project implementation takes place on land managed by the Saruuy aiyl Okmotu (village authority) in Kyrgyzstan within the framework of the Mountains of Central Asia grantmaking program funded by CEPF and implemented by WWF Russia.
+The project implementation takes place on land managed by the Saruuy aiyl Okmotu (village authority) in Kyrgyzstan within the framework of the Mountains of Central Asia grantmaking program funded by CEPF and implemented by WWF Central Asia.

 The festival was attended by schoolchildren, reporters, villagers, experts and those involved in the recent designation of the «Zhuuku», «Sary-Dzhaz» and «Karkyra» micro-reserves.
 The event was attended Esengeldiuulu Nurgazy, the deputy akim (mayor) of the Jeti-Oguz region of the Issyk-Kul region.